darth-stewie/Portfolio/README.md

   * Improving team efficiency through R&D of daily tasks and communication methods
 * Expert documentation and collaboration

-### Background
+## Background

-After 5 years of working almost exclusively with startups, I've learned how to provide low-cost, practical solutions for the automated testing of web and native applications.
-In addition, my experiences in Support and Networking add unique competencies.
-With a focus on growth, innovation, and collaboration, my startup-centric mindset can help you ensure a bug-free product!
+With 5+ years of experience in QA, I can provide low-cost, practical solutions for the automated testing of web and native applications in addition to excellent manual testing efforts.
+With a focus on growth, innovation, and collaboration, my diligence and expertise can help ensure a high quality product for your company.

 ### Experience

 #### Examples of my work

 * **Automation**: In a single quarter, caught 5 high-impact bugs during pre-deployment ( saving thousands of dollars in repairs and support calls )
-* **Automation**: Built multiple end-to-end regression test suites with 100+ scenarios ( improving QA efficiency )
+* **Automation**: Built multiple end-to-end regression test suites with 100+ scenarios, _each_ ( improving QA efficiency )
 * **Manual**: Caught multiple bugs in new-feature deployments that would have negatively affected hundreds of clients ( ensuring client retention )
 * **Documentation**: Wrote hundreds of heavily detailed bug/story/task tickets in Jira and many SOPs using Confluence ( saving $ in the reduction of calls/meetings )
 * **Engineering**: Researched and developed low-cost performance and load testing projects ( bringing awareness to developers and stakeholders )